Storm to Recovery

 The lobby’s massive blinds lay crumpled on the floor next to wood fragments, twisted strips of metal

+and chunks of shingles.
 The wall of curved windows – a feature that characterizes Hudson’s most

 iconic building – had exploded, spraying shards throughout the building.
 The glass crunched under